istio/istio.io/content/en/blog/2024/v1-apis/index.md

 | Telemetry | [Telemetry](/docs/reference/config/telemetry/) |  `v1`, `v1alpha1` |
 | Extension | [Wasm Plugin](/docs/reference/config/proxy_extensions/wasm-plugin/) |  `v1alpha1` |

-Istio can also be configured [using the Kubernetes Gateway API](https://istio.io/latest/docs/setup/additional-setup/getting-started/).
+Istio can also be configured [using the Kubernetes Gateway API](/docs/setup/additional-setup/getting-started/).

 ## Using the `v1` Istio APIs

-There are some features in Istio that are still under active development, and subject to potential change between releases.
-The Envoy Filter, Proxy Config and Wasm Plugin APIs are not yet ready to be promoted to `v1`, and as mentioned above, there are three non-`v1` fields within the [Telemetry API](#telemetry-api).
+There are some APIs in Istio that are still under active development and are subject to potential changes between releases.
+For instance, the Envoy Filter, Proxy Config and Wasm Plugin APIs.

-Since Istio maintains the same schema across API versions, users can utilize non-`v1` fields in their `v1` Custom Resources.
+Furthermore, Istio maintains a strictly identical schema across all versions of an API due to limitations in [CRD versioning](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/).
+Therefore, even though there is a `v1` Telemetry API, the three `v1alpha1` fields mentioned [above](#telemetry-api) can still be utilized when declaring a `v1` Telemetry API resource.

 For risk-averse environments, we have provided a sample `Stable Validation Policy` that can ensure only `v1` APIs and fields are used.